Where Has All the Soil Gone?

 No. 5/6, 1984

-My introduction to readers in the UK, and my first time in print outside the U.S. The Ecologist was one of the first and long the most respectable of the new generation of environmental-minded magazines.
+My introduction to readers in the UK, and my first time in print outside the U.S. The Ecologist was one of the first and long the most respectable of the new generation of environmentally-minded magazines.
 At well more than 4,000 words this was a major piece that ran on the cover.
 Why the editors (whom I did not know) entrusted me with so many pages of their magazinet is a mystery whose solution is buried in my files somewhere.

 Nor indeed do I remember how the magazine came to my attention or how I came to it.
 It is an original piece, not a republication of one of my U.S. pieces on the topic.
 Illinois Issues, for example, for whom I’d written extensively about soil loss, was then a journal of fact while The Ecologist was an environmental advocate, so while the facts would have been the same in an II piece the writing here is more pointed.

 Intense cropping systems—the struggle to remain profitable—are eroding some of America's best soils.
 Soil conservation is vital, but few appreciate just how much delay is going to cost.

 One need merely review the vocabulary with which six generations of Illinoisans have described the settlement of the state to understand that the European newcomers saw the land as an enemy to be vanquished.
 The Indians saw the prairie and forests as a benefactor, and they practiced a benign tenancy of both.
 The white man, however, "tamed" the wilderness, "improved" the land, "broke" the prairie.
 Like the wolf, the mosquito and the Indian, the prairie, and forest were regarded as inconveniences to be eradicated.